MEET THE STAFF

 Amanda E. Steffen, DVM

-Dr. Amanda joined us as a part-time surgeon in October 2019, after moving here from North Carolina.
-She is also currently working as a veterinarian at MetVet Cincinnati and Banfield Pet Hospital.
+Dr. Amanda is our Wellness Director, overseeing our income-qualified wellness business.
+She first joined us as a part-time surgeon in October 2019, after moving here from North Carolina.
+During that period, she was also working at MetVet and Banfield Pet Hospital in Cincinnati, gaining substantial experience in a wide variety of emergency and other animal veterinary issues.
 Prior to moving here, she worked as a general practice veterinarian at The County Veterinary Hospital, with relief work at Central Spay Neuter and Wellness Clinic, and as an emergency veterinarian at Eastside Animal Medical Center.

 She received her Doctorate of Veterinary Medicine degree from the University of Tennessee in May 2016.
 She attended the University of South Carolina – Aiken for undergraduate studies in Biological Sciences and received her Bachelor’s Degree in May 2012.